alexewerlof/micromustache/README.md

 #Why not?

-If you have loops or objects in your data, you can't use Altemp.
+MicroMustache is a super quick and super small Mustache implementation.
+To achieve this speed and size, some of Mustache's features are eliminated:

+* No iteration over array elements. {{#arrName}} doesn't work
+* No access to object properties. {{objName.propertyName}} doesn't work
+* No partials. {{>partialName}} doesn't work
+* HTML sanetization (you can sanetize it externally if you want). {{{propertyName}}} doesn't work.
+* Inverted selection
+* Set delimiters (you can edit and modify the source code to change it though)
+* Currently variable names can only be alphanumeric (a-z, A-Z, 0-9), no $ or _ or other unicode characters

 The algorithm is optimized for quick execution and if your data is anything more complicated than a flat dictionary you can use any other alternatives including Mustache.js itself.

 #FAQ

-##What is not included?

-The following features from Mustache are intentionally not present:

-* Array traverse (but you can use the function feature to achieve the same effect)
-* Multi-level objects (you can use the function feature to achieve that effect to some extent)
-* Partials
-* HTML sanetization (you can sanetize it externally if you want)
-* Tipple mustache (nothing is sanetized by default)
-* Inverted selection
-* Set delimiters (you can edit and modify the source code to change it though)

 ## What's different from Mustache?